antonkarliner/timer-coffee/assets/data/privacy_policy.md

 - We retain account, sync, and content data for as long as your account remains active or as long as needed to provide the service.
 We do this so your data is still there when you come back.
 - You can delete your account from within the app or by contacting support@timer.coffee.
 - When you delete your account, we delete profile data, bean data, recipe preferences, recipes, user stats, and push token records associated with your account.
 Bean cover photo files stored in Supabase Storage are also removed as part of this process.
-- Some analytics and usage records, including brew statistics and AI-recognition invocation records, may be retained in anonymized form by replacing your user ID with a non-identifying placeholder.
-We keep these records to measure product usage and operate the service without keeping them tied to you.
+- Some analytics and usage records, including brew statistics, AI-recognition invocation records, and AI recipe-review diagnostic records, may be retained in anonymized form by replacing your user ID with a non-identifying placeholder.
+We keep these records to measure product usage, debug and improve recipe creation, and operate the service without keeping them tied to you.
 - We may retain limited information where required for legal, security, fraud-prevention, or accounting reasons.

 7. USER RIGHTS